 Cases involving criminal and incarcerable traffic offenses begin by any of the following 4 ways:

 - A warrantless arrest by a police officer pursuant to Sections 2-202 through 2-206 of the Maryland Criminal Procedure Article.

-- An Information filed either in the District Court or the Circuit Court by the Office of the State’s Attorney.
-The court determines whether to issue a summons or an arrest warrant based on the State's Attorney’s Office request.
+- An Information filed either in the District Court or the Circuit Court by the State’s Attorney Office.
+The Court determines whether to issue a summons or an arrest warrant based on the State's Attorney’s Office request.

 - A citation written by a law enforcement or peace officer alleging an offense.

 Click here for the on-line Maryland Laws available from the Maryland State Law Library.

 The State’s Attorney’s Office reviews felony and serious misdemeanor cases to determine whether they should be handled in the Circuit Court or kept in the District Court.
 For the latter cases, the State’s Attorney’s Office presents them to the Grand Jury for Indictment or files an Information – the first paper filed in criminal prosecution stating the crime for which the defendant is accused – to start the criminal proceeding.
 These cases are generally called cases “originating” in the Circuit Court and are subject to the statutory 180-day speedy trial constraints.
 Typical Circuit Court criminal cases include all felony charges except for some felony theft charges that may be heard in the District Court.

 District Court Appeals and Instant Jury-Demands